emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Marksman Abilities__
 * Combat Abilities:
-  * __Assassinate:__ _(Cost 0)_ If an enemy is unsuspecting, do double damage.
+  * __Assassinate:__ If an enemy is unsuspecting, do double damage.
 An enemy is unsuspecting if they don't know you are present.
 Hiding for less than one round of combat is not enough.